-Target: Bass and native trout
+Target: Bass and native trout in Maine.

 Outwear: Columbia Outdry Extreme—inherently breathable material stays bone-dry.